amitaputry/amitaputry/README.md

 ### Hi there!
 I'm Amita 👋

-🌱 I’m currently learning at Telkom Institute of Technology Purwokerto as a Software Engineering Student.
+🌱 I am now a fresh graduate with a passion for Product and Project Management with a background in Software Engineering.

 <p align="left">
   <a href="https://github.com/womenincode">